albertjuhe/annotator_nodejs_store/README.md

   ]
 });
 ```
-We need this folder and file:
+We need this folder and file to store logs:
 the appender -> filename.
 C:\\nodejs\\annotator_nodejs_store\\logs\\anotacions.log.

 ### Database